audiotranskription Hintergrund

 Overview of the process

-In the first round of analysis, the three LLMs examine the text from different perspectives.
-The researcher then reflects on the results and derives the next steps.
-This is followed by several iterative discussion rounds in which the LLMs and the researcher deepen and discuss the interpretations.
-This process is controlled by interim comments and reflections from the user until the user determines the conclusion of the analysis.
+In the first round of analysis, the three LLMs describe the text from different perspectives.
+The researcher then reflects on the statements and derives the next steps.
+This is followed by several iterative discussion rounds in which the researcher deepens the interpretations and discusses them with the LLMs.
+This process is moderated and controlled by interim comments and reflections from the user until the user determines the conclusion of the analysis.

-The entire discussion process is carefully documented, structured and commented on in an f4 project.
 The researcher identifies key aspects and develops their own interpretative perspective.
 Finally, a conclusion is drawn up that summarizes the interpretation developed.

+The entire course of the discussion is documented and commented on in Word or an f4 project.
 To ensure traceability, the entire process is exported as a Word, PDF or HTML file.

 From free of charge to 60€ per month